oliverhr/tsung-scenarios/README.md

 **Notes**

 - I had a problem with option file_server if fileId differ from filename Tsung trows and error seems solved
-- I think the problem is that tsung is ommiting the CSV file to get Username and Password or at least it gets Troubles parsing then file contents.
+- I think the problem is that tsung is ommiting the content of the CSV file or at least it gets troubles parsing username and password.

-I tried using as filed separator on CSV file `comma` and `semicolon`, `single` and `double` quotes and without them for strings but I get the same results.
+On CSV file I tried using as filed separator `comma` and `semicolon`, `single` and `double` quotes and without them for strings but I get the same results.

 ### References
 - Tsung Documentation: http://tsung.erlang-projects.org/user_manual